 The Radiation Protection Act (StrlSchG) issued on 27 June 2017 provides for a comprehensive restructuring of the legal framework on the protection against the harmful effects of ionising radiation and establishes a formal legal basis for radiation protection.
 The act implements Council Directive 2013/59/Euratom of 5 December 2013 (basic safety standards directive), which updated radiation protection legislation in the light of the latest scientific evidence and considerably extended the scope of radiation protection law.

 The StrlSchG combines requirements set out in the Radiological Protection Ordinance, the X-ray Ordinance and the Precautionary Radiation Protection Act.
-The emergency management provisions of the Radiation Protection Act entered into force on 1 October 2017.
-Other changes will be regulated in new legislative ordinances, most of which will be drawn up by the end of 2018, which will outline the legal provisions in further detail.
+The emergency management provisions of the Radiation Protection Act entered into force on 1 October 2017, other changes on 31 December 2018.
+The new Radiological Protection Ordinance also entered into force on 31 December 2018 and specifies several legal provisions in further detail.
 Aside from general provisions, the act is divided into four main parts: "radiation protection in planned exposure situations", "radiation protection in emergency exposure situations", "radiation protection in existing exposure situations" and "exposure overlapping provisions".

 The amended act includes provisions on: